 When doing deep dish pies, you’ll want to use a lasagna pan or ceramic baking dish with high sides (at least 2 inches deep).
-Your basic clear glass Pyrex will work like a charm for this, but you can feel free to get fancy with fluted-edge ceramic bakeware or colorful ceramic pans.
+Your basic clear glass Pyrex will work like a charm for this, but you can feel free to get fancy with colorful ceramic pans.

 - 1 full recipe perfect pie crust, chilled